XLSForm/xlsform.github.io/_sections/home-english.md

 | =================== | =========== | =========== |
 | choices             |             |             |

-In this example, the **name**, **birthweight**, and **sex** fields are grouped together in a repeat group, and the user can repeat this group as many times as required by selecting the option in the form to start another repeat.
+In this example, the **name**, **birthweight**, and **sex** fields are grouped together in a repeat, and the user can collect the same information about multiple children by selecting the option in the form to add another repeat.

 The **label** column is optional for **begin repeat**.
-Assigning a label to a repeat group will add the label as a title to the block of repeat questions in the form.
+Assigning a label to a repeat will add the label as a title to the block of repeat questions in the form.

-The [Delivery Outcome](https://docs.google.com/spreadsheets/d/1_gCJml_FzJ4qiLU-yc67x1iu_GL-hfU3H8-HvINsIoE/edit?usp=sharing) XLSForm illustrates another repeat group example.
+The [Delivery Outcome](https://docs.google.com/spreadsheets/d/1_gCJml_FzJ4qiLU-yc67x1iu_GL-hfU3H8-HvINsIoE/edit?usp=sharing) XLSForm is another repeat example.

-Instead of allowing an infinite number of repeats, the user can specify an exact number of repeats by using the **repeat_count** column:
+Instead of allowing an infinite number of repeats, the form designer can specify an exact number of repeats by using the **repeat_count** column:

 | type                   | name         | label                | repeat_count |
 | ---------------------- | ------------ | -------------------- | ------------ |